nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 end
 ```

 Change any new controllers you make to inherit from *ApiController*, not *ApplicationController*.
+This ensures that any controllers you make can continue to take advantage of the slimmed down API version.
 For example:

 ```
 class UserController < ApiController end
 ```
 ### Environment Variables: Create-React-App & Dotenv
-dotenv is a module that loads variables from a .env file into process.env.
+dotenv is a module that loads variables from a *.env* file into *process.env* global variables when deployed.
 It's used for storing keys, URL’s and other sensitive information.

 Install dotenv module: `$ npm install --save dotenv `